perriera/for_interfaces/vm/digitalocean/README.md

 	- For our purposes a Snapshot will be fine
 - Click on Snapshots
 - Click on `Take live snapshot`

+	See *Resume/Next* steps ...

+### Alternate Case
+#### How to relog into you Droplet
+After logging into the DigitalOcean.com account:
+- Click on the Droplet you were working on
+- Find and select the `Access` button
+- Find and select the `Launch Drop Console` button

 ### Alternate Case
 #### You didn't see the chance to specify your own password?